-Assessment of the risks to Caretakers, contractors (including Construction related activities - CDM) and others working at the site will be assessed by Suzanne Downie.
+Assessment of the risks to Caretakers, contractors (including Construction related activities - CDM) and others working at the site will be assessed by the Trust Estate Manager.
 This should include consideration of all activities including working at height, potential 'hot works' and maintenance activities.